ave-audio/ave-mixer-user-control/README.md

 ## Overview

 **AVE Mixer User Control** is a versatile and user-friendly interface designed to manage and control audio mixer settings.
-It provides an intuitive graphical user interface (GUI) for configuring various parameters of your AVE mixer, enabling both novice and experienced users to optimize their audio setups with ease.
+It provides an intuitive graphical user interface (GUI) for configuring various parameters of your AVE digital mixer, enabling both novice and experienced users to optimize their audio setups with ease.

 ## Features